cortexapps/solutions/tools/troubleshoot/readme.md

 Troubleshoot is an open source project from Replicated.
 This project provides the ability to specify in a manifest (yaml file) what to [collect](https://troubleshoot.sh/docs/collect/) and [analyze](https://troubleshoot.sh/docs/analyze/).
 The results from the analyzers are displayed to the user as well as included in the resulting tar ball that contains everything that was collected.

 Worth noting that the data that is collected is immediately [redacted](https://troubleshoot.sh/docs/redact/) for anything considered PII.
-They are configurable but not able to turn them off completely.
+These are configurable but not possible to turn off completely.

 ### How Are We Using It